nguyenducnguyenphuc2002/Project-OOP/README.md

 git clone https://github.com/nguyenducnguyenphuc2002/OOP-DragonTale-Game.git
 ```
 3. Open in a Java IDE
-4. Choose Main.java and click RUN to play the game
+4. Choose game.java in package main and click RUN to play the game

 ### The tool used 🗂️
 1. IDE for programming and debugging: IntelliJ